-Just about now, three years ago, the EMTs were arriving to pull my husband from his chair and begin their work of trying to save his life.
+Just about now, three years ago, the EMTs were arriving to pull my husband from his chair to begin their work of trying to save his life.

-A little earlier I had called 911 and had fought hard, giving him CPR.
+A little earlier I had called 911.
+With help from the operator, I had fought hard, giving him CPR.
 I had done everything I could to keep my Beloved breathing.
 I can still remember how his lips felt under mine as I gave him my life's breath.
-When the EMTs arrived, I called our children and they soon appeared.
+After the EMTs arrived, I called our children and they soon appeared.

 At the hospital, I knelt on the floor next to him as they worked to save his life.
 Strangely I felt his presence above the bed and looked up to smile at him.
 I kept whispering for him to keep fighting.
 And he did.
 He tried so hard to come back.